-In our article, “Eight Important Things to Do While You’re Waiting for Your First Therapy Session,” we covered what to do when you’ve made an appointment with a therapist and have to wait a few weeks for your first session.
+In our article, “Eight Things to Do Before Your First Therapy Session,” we covered what to do when you’ve made an appointment with a therapist and have to wait a few weeks for your first session.
 But what do you do when the wait is even longer than that?

-When a therapist tells you that they can’t see any new clients for months, you might feel like you have no choice but to wait, especially if you’ve already called other counselors who had similarly long waitlists or weren’t accepting new clients.
+When a therapist tells you that they can’t see any new clients for months, you might feel like you have no choice but to wait, especially if you’ve already called other therapists with similarly long waitlists or who weren’t accepting new clients.

-You may be able to find a private-practice counselor with similar expertise who doesn’t have a waiting list; get a referral from a mental health hotline to an agency with immediate openings; or start online counseling right away.
+You may be able to find a private-practice therapist with similar expertise who doesn’t have a waiting list, get a referral from a mental health hotline to an agency with immediate openings, or start online counseling right away.

 In this article, we share our tips on how you can get into therapy faster when the therapist you wanted to see isn’t available.

 Don't give up.